JLthePi/Rosalind/DNA/README.md

 An example of a length 21 **[DNA string](https://rosalind.info/glossary/dna-string/)** (whose alphabet contains the symbols 'A', 'C', 'G', and 'T') is "ATGCTTCAGAAAGGTCTTACG."

-**Given:** A DNA string ss of length at most 1000 nt.
+**Given:** A DNA string s of length at most 1000 nt.

-**Return:** Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in ss.
+**Return:** Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s.

 ## **Sample Dataset**